juji-io/dtlvnative/README.md

 them yourself.
 For example, on Ubuntu/Debian, `apt install libgomp1`, or `apt install gcc-12 g++-12`; on MacOS, `brew install libomp libllvm`

-Building these libraries statically is a future work.
+Building these into our jars statically is a future work.
 PR is always welcome.

 ## License